wikimatze/vimfiles/README.md

     - when done with merging, run `:Gwrite` and `:only!` on the working copy to close all the other windows
 - `:Gread` ... makes a git checkout and update vim's buffer to the content of HEAD
 - `:Gblame` ... git blame
+  - `o` ... to open a split showing the commit currently selected in the blame pane.
 - `:Git` ... perform every other normal git command in the terminal
 - `:Glog` ... git log
   - `:Glog -5` ... will open the last 5 commits (`:copen` will open the quickfix window for all commits)